Go Back

 Instructions

 • Make the sauce.
-Using a whisk, stir together the almond butter, maple syrup, rice vinegar, soy sauce, and chili flakes.
-Add 3-5 tbsp. of water to thin out, or more as needed.
+Using a whisk, blend the almond butter, maple syrup, rice vinegar, soy sauce, and chili flakes.
+Add water, one tablespoon at a time to thin the mixture to your desired consistency.
 Set aside.

 • Cook the tofu.
-While the water is heating, cut the tofu into four slabs.
+Drain the tofu and slice it into four slabs.
 Place the slabs between sheets of paper towels and press to squeeze out as much water as possible.
-Crumble or tear the tofu into small pieces, then transfer to a large bowl and set aside.
+Cube or tear the slabs into bite sized pieces, then transfer them to a large bowl.
+Sprinkle tofu with prepared spice mixture and toss gently to coat.

 • Heat the oil in a large nonstick pan over medium-high heat, then add the tofu in a single layer.

 • Cook for 2-3 minutes without stirring.
-Then, using a spatula, flip the crumbles over and cook for another 10-12 minutes, stirring every few minutes, till slightly golden and crispy.
+Then, using a spatula, flip the tofu over and cook for another 10-12 minutes, stirring every few minutes, till slightly golden and crispy.

 • Cook the broccoli and noodles.
-While the tofu is browning, add the noodles to the boiling water and cook till al dente.
-In the second pot, add the broccoli to the steamer basket, and cook till bright green and crisp-tender.
-(Alternatively, you can cook the broccoli by adding it to the pot with the noodles during the last 3-5 minutes of cook time.)
+While the tofu is browning, add the noodles to a pot of boiling water and cook till al dente.
+During the last 3-5 minutes of cook time, add the broccoli and blanch till crisp-tender and bright green.

 • Sprinkle with toasted sesame seeds, if desired, and serve hot.